CPRA Cookie Consent: Is it Required & How to Comply?

 In an age where consumer privacy is highly valued, being seen as a business that disregards or mishandles consumer data can lead to a loss of trust, which often translates into lost business opportunities.

-In today's digital-centric world, the significance of data protection mechanisms and CPRA compliance cannot be overstated.
+The significance of CPRA compliance cannot be overstated.

-Navigating the intricate nuances of the CPRA can be daunting.
-That's where we from Captain Compliance can assist, especially if you're looking to outsource compliance.
+Navigating the nuances of the CPRA can be daunting.
+That's where Captain Compliance can assist.

-With our comprehensive suite of compliance solutions, we can ensure that your business remains compliant without you having to worry.
-From ensuring that your cookies policy and cookie consent banners are CPRA-compliant to offering robust data compliance solutions, our team is dedicated to simplifying compliance for you.
+Our CPRA compliance solution will ensure that your business remains compliant without you having to worry.
+From ensuring that your cookies policy and cookie banners are CPRA-compliant to offering robust data compliance solutions, our team is dedicated to making your business fully compliant.

 Does Using Third-Party Cookies Count as Selling Personal Information Under the CPRA?